-The mirror restoration is complete, the corner gilded floral sections have been made and parts of the ebony moulding have been restored and the mirror gilded.
+The mirror restoration is complete.
+The missing gilded sections have been remade and parts of the ebony moulding have been restored.

 Below you can see the detail involved in the manufacturer of one of the corner mounts.

-This rather nice frame came into our workshop extremely damaged, it had fallen from a wall and bounced twice.
+This fine frame came into our workshop damaged and broken as it had fallen from the wall.

-- The frame had to be taken apart completely, the original corners had to be broken as the nails holding them were bent.
+- The frame had to be taken apart for its repair.
+The original corners had to be broken as the nails holding them were bent.

-- Broken parts were then glued back using animal glue and missing segments of gesso were made and applied to the frame, cracks that had appeared in the frame from general age are also repaired at this stage.
+- Broken parts were then glued back together using animal glue.
+Missing segments of gesso were made and applied to the frame.
+Any cracks that had appeared in the frame from general age are were also repaired at this stage.

-- After the missing segments have been applied and the new gesso made and fixed, clay is added to the surface structure of the frame so it can be burnished.
+- After the missing segments had been applied and new gesso was made and fixed, clay was added to the surface of the frame so that it could be burnished.

-- The gold which is 23 1/2 carat is then added using rabbit skin glue, this is a very time-consuming process as every section of the frame needs to be covered.
+- The gold (which is 23 1/2 carat) is then added using rabbit skin glue.
+This is a time-consuming process as every section of the frame needs to be covered.